 • Describe how mentoring has played a significant role in the nominee's career and personal philosophy.

-Supporting materials: Include a nominee biography and a maximum of two letters in support of the nomination from others familiar with the nominee and her or his accomplishments.
+Supporting materials: Include a nominee biography and at lease one letter of recommendation in support of the nomination from others familiar with the nominee and her or his accomplishments.
 If there are additional materials (news reports, journal articles, etc.) that you feel help support the nominee’s achievements, please include a copy of them.
-You may also include a copy of the nominee’s curriculum vitae (CV) or resume of no more than four pages, highlighting the nominee’s relevant accomplishments, if available.
+You may also include a copy of the nominee’s curriculum vitae (CV) or resume of no more than four pages, highlighting the nominee’s relevant accomplishments.
 Keep in mind that the total submission cannot exceed 16 pages in length.